pypackaging-native/pypackaging-native/docs/key-issues/cross_platform.md

-`pip` provides limited support for installing binaries for a different platform by specifying a `--platform`, `--implementation` and `--abi` flags; however, these flags only work for the selection of pre-built binary artefacts.
+`pip` provides limited support for installing binaries for a different platform by specifying a `--platform`, `--implementation` and `--abi` flags; however, these flags only work for the selection of pre-built binary artefacts, and are therefore constrained to the set of platform and ABI tags published by the author.

 ## History